-New Orleans is known for its food, streetcars and tree lined avenues…
+New Orleans is known for its tree lined avenues…

-Trees slow down stormwater runoff and subsidence, lower our ambient temperatures, clean our soil, water and air, and improve neighborhood safety.
+Trees absorb stormwater runoff, one of our city’s most critical issues.
+They also decrease subsidence, lower our air temperatures and energy bills, clean our soil, water and air, and improve our general wellbeing.
 We are dependent on our urban forest, and we need to replant it strategically and at a relevant scale – one neighborhood at a time, not one tree at at time.
 We need to build a large-scale canopy substantial enough to systematically protect our city, and ourselves.
 Such notions of scale, and systemic benefits, did not dictate the planning for tree planting in New Orleans until SOUL was launched in June 2016.

 Our Community Reforestation program works closely with Mid-City, Broadmoor, and Algiers to strategically reforest their communities.
 Volunteer community planting events get trees in the ground while bringing together neighbors.
 Our goal is to cluster trees in our partner communities until they are adequately reforested and then expand into other neighborhoods, eventually covering the entire city.
 This way we can more quickly impact flooding, subsidence, pollution, rising temperatures, and community health.